pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 g likes the 2nd but not the 1st   =>   💚 g picks a token it likes
 ```

-Do you see how, in 3 of those 4 situations, the LLM ends up emitting a token `g` preferred?
+Do you see how, in 3 of the 4 situations, the LLM ends up emitting a token `g` preferred?

-This means that, in watermarked text, we can expect **75%** of the tokens on average to be `g` preferred tokens, as opposed to only 50% in non-watermarked text.
+This means that, in watermarked text, we can expect **75%** of the tokens on average to be `g` preferred tokens, as opposed to only 50% preferred (random) in non-watermarked text.
 So if we re-run the `g` calculation on some arbitrary text, and keep track of how many tokens

 [interactive widget scoring text]

 ## Stage 4: SynthID

+If you thought this was going to be the most complicated section, sorry to disappoint -- in fact we've already done all the hard work!

+Google's SynthID is just the exact process we detailed above, repeated a bunch of times.

+There are no problems with the approach described in Stage 3 _per se_ -- as we saw, it effectively watermarks text and we can detect it after the fact -- but...

 (30 g-functions, 2^30 candidates)

-(skip for now, we'll come fill this in later)
+From what I understand, this actually ends up distorting the probability distributions _more_, for the sake of easier detection -- simple method requires X tokens to be confident, synthID only requires Y

 ## Fin

+so, in the end we learned something that we possibly could have realized at the start -- watermarking DOES distort the text, of course it does, since that distortion IS detect-ability

+it seems like empirically, the distortion doesn't end up mattering much --

 note that the other main argument for why this is OK is the 20M gemini test, linked in the anthropic doc too